COGS18/COGS18.github.io/_build/materials/E1_Sp20_Answers.md

 - Places where you forgot to answer a question
 - Places where you don't like how points were distributed

+Regrades:
+- Piazza - *private* to "Shannon Ellis" (or to Instructors if you can't figure out how to make it just to Prof)
+- regrades tag & e1

 ### E2

 - will be cumulative, but will be focused on new material (Functions & Classes)
 - The average between your score on the "E1" material on E2 and your first exam can be used to replace your E1 score
 - I care that you know the stuff.
 You care about knowing the stuff and your grades.
-So, this is win-
+So, this is win-win
 - This will happen automatically.
 This will only be used to help students.
 No students will lose points as a result.

 # COGS 18 - Exam 1 (Answers)